B-kash/text_to_qr/README.md

 ## Troubleshooting

-- “Access to script from origin 'null' has been blocked by CORS” when opening via `file://`:
-  - Use the provided classic scripts (default) — they work off disk.
-  - Or run a local server if switching back to ES modules.
 - Camera permission denied:
   - Ensure the page is served over `http://` or `https://` and grant camera permissions, or use “Decode from image”.